open-cluster-management-io/enhancements/enhancements/sig-architecture/68-token-registration/README.md

 ## Summary

 OCM's use of a CSR based mechanism for registering spoke clusters with the hub cluster is incompatible with Kubernetes environments that cannot issue client auth certificates such as Amazon Elastic Kubernetes Service (EKS).
-This enhancement provides a secondary Service Account Token based registration mechanism that is universally supported, and can be used as an alternative CSR in such environments.
+This enhancement provides a secondary Service Account Token based registration mechanism that is universally supported, and can be used as an alternative to CSR in such environments.

 ## Motivation